grantfischerfrf/BlinkLED/README.md

 # BlinkLED
-For this iteration of the BlinkLED Lab you will see our...
+For this iteration of the BlinkLED Lab you will see our circuit diagram under the .github folder and our code for the LED.
+For our hardware we used a breadboard, argon, LED, and 220 ohm resistor.
+To build the hardware you need to
-NEED to UPDATE describes what we can find in the repo (e.g., code and a circuit diagram) and provides instructions on how to build the circuit.